 • Trust is highest in SMEs with under 50 employees.

 • Trust is significantly higher for those working from home the whole time.

 The Trust Dimensions:

 Significant academic research into leadership trust has identified three broad determinates of trust: competence, benevolence and integrity.
-These are aggregates of several different behaviours that have been refined into six for line managers and seven for CEOs.
-These form the Trust Dimensions.
+These are aggregates of several different behaviours that have been refined into six for Line Managers and seven for CEOs - these form the Trust Dimensions.
 The six that are common to both are:

 1. Capability in their role and their ability to lead